Carolina-Sofia/odin-recipes/README.md

-Recipes collection using my knowledge of HTML.
+My favorite recipes collection using my knowledge of HTML and CSS.